shafeeqrahaman/Springboard_capstone_project/Data_Wrangling_Exercise_1/README.md

 The data is in an csv file called refine.csv.
 Right away, you'll notice that the data set has a few issues:

-1.There are four brands: Philips, Akzo, Van Houten and Unilever.
+1. There are four brands: Philips, Akzo, Van Houten and Unilever.
 However, there are many different spellings and capitalizations of those names!

 2. The product code and number are combined in one column, separated by a hyphen.

 Exercise: